-As soon as the visitor arrives at the port, its as if they have turned their eyes towards an exquisite painting.
-There traditional, stone-built buildings and interesting monasteries scattered all over the island, with the monastery of Agios Ioannis standing imposingly at the top of the hill.
+As soon as the visitor arrives at the port, it's as if they have turned their eyes toward an exquisite painting.
+There are traditional, stone-built buildings and interesting monasteries scattered all over the island, with the monastery of Agios Ioannis standing imposingly at the top of the hill.

-Other noteworthy attractions include the Fortress of the Knights of St. John, the Venetian castle and the ruins of the ancient Acropolis; a testimony to the ancient history of the island.
+Other noteworthy attractions include the Fortress of the Knights of St. John, the Venetian castle, and the ruins of the ancient Acropolis; a testimony to the ancient history of the island.

 The island, although small, has several beaches, both organized and not, where you can enjoy crystal clear waters and sandy shores.
 The beach closest to Nimborio is Pontamos, organized with umbrellas and sunbeds, while boats depart from the port that transport bathers to the various other beaches of the island such as the beaches of Areta, Agios Georgios, and Dyo Gyaloi, giving them the opportunity to further explore the area to their liking.